Last updated on 11-Apr-2020

 I LOVE to cook and even though I make Brazilian dishes frequently at home, I’m also very open to trying new tastes, exploring other cuisines, different spices, and cooking methods.
 We like to eat at ethnic restaurants often and to adventure into the local food when travelling abroad, and I also enjoy trying to prepare some of my international favourites at home.

 According to Wikipedia, “Brazilian cuisine is… characterized by European, African and Amerindian influences.
 It varies greatly by region, reflecting the country’s mix of native and immigrant populations…” Even with that, before coming to Canada, the variety of cuisines I had experienced was limited.
-Italian and Portuguese food are quite common, but because those communities have been part of the country’s cultural fabric for so long, their food also feels very familiar or have been adapted to the local preferences.
-I did already enjoy Lebanese/Middle-Eastern, with many dishes being very well-known or “adopted” into the Brazilian repertoire.
-As for some more “exotic” options, I already loved Japanese food and some Chinese dishes but didn’t get much further than that.
+Italian and Portuguese food are quite common in Brazil, but because those communities have been part of the country’s cultural fabric for so long, their food also feels very familiar or have been adapted to the local preferences.
+I did already enjoy Lebanese/Middle-Eastern, with many dishes being very well-known or “adopted” into the Brazilian repertoire as well.
+As for some more “exotic” options, I already loved Japanese food and liked some Chinese dishes but didn’t get much further than that.

-For beginner or veteran cooks alike, I believe anyone can get out of their comfort zone and, with little effort, be able to reproduce dishes or incorporate nuances from different cuisines at home.
+From beginner to veteran cooks, I believe anyone can get out of their comfort zone and, with little effort, be able to reproduce dishes or incorporate nuances from different cuisines at home.
 However, before investing in special pots and elaborate equipment, the best way to become more comfortable with those flavours is by building a more diverse spice collection.
 It doesn’t have to be a huge selection, it can start with some small additions and grow with new interests over time.
 I try to look for organic spices, and buy from ethnic/bulk stores whenever possible, so I can get as little or as much as I need/want.

 - Onion Powder & Garlic Powder – Concentrated flavour from these staples, great for rubs and recipes where you don’t want a lot of moisture added